khuangaf/ZeroFEC/README.md

 ## Direct Use

-Example usage of ZeroFEC is shown below.
+Example use of ZeroFEC is shown below.

 ```python
 from types import SimpleNamespace